 No less than 1 week prior to mobilization, the Project geologist, drilling foreman, and agency-approved biologist will conduct a joint pre-geotechnical explorations survey.
 This team will review the site location and drilling plan and coordinate in the field the final locations of the borehole and geophysics lines, and the extent of the ground surface preparations (if any) at each bore location.
 The team will also confirm means of access by geotechnical studies personnel, and coordinate in the field the final means of transportation and route of transportation for accessing the locations.

-Biologists approved by USFWS and CDFW will conduct pre-construction surveys prior to the initiation of activities and will monitor these activities.
+Qualified Biologists will conduct pre-construction surveys prior to the initiation of activities and will monitor these activities.
 Details are provided in Conservation Measures 4, 6, 7, and 8.

-Personnel driving vehicles will observe the posted speed limit on paved roads and a 10 mile-per-hour speed limit on unpaved roads during travel in the work area.

 Helicopter flights will follow designated routes to avoid potential and known nest locations for raptors, such as Swainson’s hawk, bald eagle, and golden eagles, and other special-status avian species, such as yellow-billed cuckoo.
 The timing of helicopter use (i.e., landing/take off and equipment delivery) will be adjusted based on the results of special-status/nesting bird surveys.
 Restrictions would be developed based on site specific conditions (e.g., proximity and status of the nest, baseline noise conditions, topography) and would include limiting flight times outside of periods of high activity (e.g., morning and dusk) and outside of sensitive nesting periods, such as egg incubation.

 All food-related trash will be disposed of in closed containers and removed from the work area daily during the work period.
 Personnel will not feed or otherwise attract fish or wildlife to the work site.